Red Wolf (comics): Publication history

-Red Wolf is Marvel's first Native American superhero.
+Red Wolf is one of the first Native American superheroes introduced by Marvel Comics.
 The William Talltrees version of Red Wolf first appeared in the story "The Coming of Red Wolf!" published in Avengers #80 (cover-dated Sept.
 1970), and was created by Roy Thomas and John Buscema.
 The character appeared also in the next issue.

 Shortly afterward, Marvel editor-in-chief Stan Lee began prominently incorporating minorities and female characters into the Marvel lineup.
 According to Thomas, he and Lee both wanted Marvel to have a book with a Native American hero, but Lee didn't want it to be a modern-day character.
 "I guess he was trying to see if he could find a way to get a Western to sell, because everybody in the field wanted to write or draw a Western," Thomas speculated.
 For this reason, when Red Wolf was given the starring spot in the first issue of the tryout series Marvel Spotlight (cover-dated November 1971), the character in the Red Wolf identity was 19th Century Johnny Wakely instead of the previously introduced Will Talltrees.

 Following his successful tryout in Marvel Spotlight, the character became the star of the nine-issue series Red Wolf (May 1972 - Sept.
 1973).
 The stories delved into American Indian culture and were set in the Old West.
 These adventures featured Johnny Wakely in issues #1-6 and Thomas Thunderhead in #7-9, both Red Wolf predecessors of William Talltrees.
 The Wakely version appeared in subsequent comic books about the Old West.
 The Thunderhead version, who lives in the 1970s, was never used again.

-In 1976, writer Tony Isabella made the Talltrees version and the superheroine Tigra a team in Marvel Chillers #3, 5 and 6.
+In 1976, writer Jenny Blake Isabella made the Talltrees version and the superheroine Tigra a team in Marvel Chillers #3, 5 and 6.
 In the issue #7, Jim Shooter wrote a story where the two superheroes fought the Super Skrull.
 Years later, in the story "You Get What You Need!" published in The Incredible Hulk vol. 2, #265 (Nov.
 1981), writer Bill Mantlo and penciller Sal Buscema created the superhero team the Rangers, consisting of Western characters Bonita Juarez / Firebird, Victoria Starvin / Shooting Star, Drew Daniels / Texas Twister, Hamilton Slade / Phantom Rider, then called Night Rider, and William Talltrees, the contemporary Red Wolf.

 In Fantastic Four Annual #25 (Oct.
 1992), writer Mark Gruenwald and penciller Herb Trimpe created the Anachronauts, Kang the Conqueror's personal guard.
 Among them, there was Wildrun, the first of the Red Wolves.
 The character appeared in subsequent comic books featuring the Anachronauts until his last appearance in Avengers Forever #3 (February 1999).